-Of all the training programs I’ve used over the years, the 4-day upper lower split is one of my favorites.
+Of all the training programs I’ve used over the years, the upper lower split is one of my favorites.

 Here’s what’s covered: